kjosib/kjosib.github.io/voice/index.md

 I learned how to teach:

 * Adults, from the United States Department of Defense.
+(It's very different from teaching children.)
 * Unfamiliar and/or high-level kinematic skills, from Texana Children's Center for Autism.
-* Trans-Voice, from a variety of active practitioners.
+* Trans-Voice, from paying close attention to a variety of active coaches, picking their brains, stealing their best pedagogical techniques, and a decent amount of self-study.

 ## General Approach and Philosophy